shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 Wendell Minor’s illustrations of the huge variety of  animals and flowers in Yellowstone are wonderful to behold.
 Ask your kids to pick one of their favorite pages and try drawing it.

 For older kids, ask them to write down the name of every animal that is mentioned in the story.
 Next, cut them out so every name is on a separate piece of paper.
-Finally, arrange them in a "food web" starting with the wolf at the top.
-Who eats who?
-(This activity led to a passionate discussion amongst our alpha testers, especially when it came to Grizzly Bears.
+Finally, arrange them in a "food chain" starting with the wolf at the top.
+Which animal eats which?
+(This activity led to a passionate discussion amongst one family, especially when it came to Grizzly Bears.
 They eventually agreed that wolves do not attack healthy Grizzly Bears but will happily hunt down bear cubs.)

 ![foodweb](foodweb.jpeg)
 {.center}